-- 1. For instructions on enrolling, dropping, swapping, and reviewing enrollment transactions, visit the UNT Office of the Registrar. - Registration Calendars, Schedule of Classes, and Academic Catalogs can be found through the Office of the Registrar.
+- 1. For instructions on enrolling, dropping, swapping, and reviewing enrollment transactions, review the following guide: unt.edu/sites/default/files/myunt-enrollmentguide.pdf. - 2.
+Registration Calendars, Schedule of Classes, and Academic Catalogs can be found through the Office of the Registrar.
 Visit our website course listing to preview which graduate courses are being offered in the upcoming fall, spring, and summer terms. - 3.
 You must have an advising session with your faculty advisor before registering.
 If you have not chosen your committee chair, the Director of Graduate Programs is your default faculty advisor. - 4.
 After you have met with your faculty advisor, received approval for your courses, and addressed any holds you have on your account, please email the Programs Coordinator for help registering for your course(s).
 Please include your course schedule (with specific names of classes, ex.
 ANTH 5300), Student ID number, and whether you are an on-campus or online student. - a.
 All core classes are restricted to ensure students in our program have a spot in the class.
 Most electives are also restricted for this reason.
 You can check the Schedule of Classes to see if your elective is restricted. - b.
 Some electives also require the professor's approval to ensure the student has the proper background necessary to succeed in the class.
-Again, please email the instructor for permission to enroll in this course. - c.
+Again, please email the instructor for permission to enroll in this course.

+c.
 If you are taking a restricted course outside the department, you need to contact that specific department for permission.